The Aluminum Association, and the aluminum industry, has long made the safety and well-being of its employees a top priority.

 Injury and illness data gathered by the Aluminum Association indicate that aluminum plants are a relatively safe place to work.
 Millions of pounds of aluminum are melted and cast safely everyday in casthouses, foundries, recycling and reclamation plants all over the world.
 However, just like any manufacturing process, there are inherent risks and hazards involved with the production and fabrication of our metal.

 The Aluminum Association believes that these hazards can be minimized or eliminated entirely by careful attention to safe handling practices and the sharing of best practices.
 To that end, the Association’s safety programs include:

 Below is some general information on the aluminum industry safety as well as relevant technical material.
-Please contact Association Vice President for Policy Charles Johnson with any specific questions.
+Please contact Association Senior Director for Regulatory Affairs Curt Wells with any specific questions.

 Failure to use proper procedures in melting and casting aluminum can be dangerous.
 Molten Aluminum is typically handled at 1300-1450 degrees Fahrenheit to avoid premature solidification.
 Contact with molten aluminum can cause severe burns and create a serious fire hazard.
 Mixing water or other contaminants with molten aluminum can cause explosions.
 Explosions can also occur in the aluminum scrap re-melting process due to moisture and contamination in scrap.

 These explosions range widely in violence and can result in injury or death as well as destruction of equipment and plant facilities.
 Where there is possibility of splash or other direct exposure, personnel working with molten aluminum must wear eye and face protection as well as protective clothing.